 Step 1: First login to your WordPress Admin Dashboard and navigate to Plugins > Add New.

-Step 2: Now search with term Recent Posts.
+Step 2: Now search with the term Recent Posts.
 Once you find the desired plugin, install and activate it.

 Step 4: Once you are done tweaking with the options, click on Save.